 The thing I loved about Neil is that he took very complex metaphysical themes and was able to put them in a way that everybody could understand; whether he was ripping off Shakespeare or quoting his own heart, he was able to do it in a way that never felt snobby.
 It always felt like he was in the room talking to you.

-Peart was a Canadian Shakespeare for the common person.
-Of course, he would have resisted such a grand title.
+Peart was a Canadian Shakespeare.
+He wrote especially for the common person, the Working Man (though this song of course was written before Neil arrived n the scene).
+Of course, Peart would have resisted such a grand title.
 He was simply Neil Peart.

 In Peart’s own words,